B.M. Emphasis in Music & Entertainment Industries

 - Tommy Page - '90s Pop star and current VP Brand Partnerships at Cumulus Media

-Dr. Stephen Marcone, Beyonce's Parkwood Entertainment GM Lee Anne Callahan-Longo, and SiriusXM's Steve Leeds at a 2015 Music Management Seminar event.
+Dr. Stephen Marcone, Beyonce's Parkwood Entertainment GM Lee Anne Callahan-Longo, and SiriusXM's Steve Leeds at a 2015 Music & Entertainment Industries Seminar event.

 370 acre suburban hilltop campus locate 20 miles of New York City, with full on-campus residential and recreational facilities.

 Music & Entertainment Industries Majors and Minors are encouraged to join MEO (Music Entertainment Organization), a university-sanctioned club run by and for students.
 Elections are held each spring semester for a President, Vice President, Secretary, Social Media Marketing Manager, and Treasurer.
 The organization plans and produces events that are held both on and off campus, from a Rap Battle to Spring Jam to Open Mic nights.
 The organization provides students with additional opportunities and experience that looks great on a resume or LinkedIn profile.

 Music Biz 101 & More

 Music Biz 101 & More is the only radio show/podcast in the United States of America that focuses on the business side of the music & entertainment biz.
 Hosted by WPU's Dr. Steve Marcone and Professor Dave Philp, Music Biz 101 & More combines industry-insider in-depth interviews with information students & DIY musicians want to know.